junxit/us-congress-bills-114/metadata.md

 - 2015-04-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2380)
 - 2015-04-22 — The previous question was ordered pursuant to the rule. (consideration: CR H2379)
 - 2015-04-22 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of the Kuster (NH) amendment No. 1 printed in part D of House Report 114-74.
+- 2015-04-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.